HumanCellAtlas/metadata-schema/docs/contributing.md

  - Anyone reporting a bug in the schema

 **What *isn't* in this document?**
 - Information about contributing **data** to the HCA.
-This information can be found on the HCA DCP website
+This information can be found on the HCA Data Portal
 - Directions for committing changes to this repo, which is currently restricted to a core group of Committers
 - Description of what defines [major, minor, and patch changes](evolution.md#schema-versioning) to the metadata schema
 - Directions for submitting pull requests for changes